Frequently Asked Questions (FAQ)

 How do I connect my Google Cloud Project to the ISB-CGC?

 Your Google Cloud Project gives you access to all of the technologies that make up the Google Cloud Platform.
 These technologies include BigQuery, Cloud Storage, Compute Engine, etc. The ISB-CGC makes use of a variety of these technologies to provide access to the TCGA data, as well as many other data sets.
-Please see the Google Cloud Project Setup and Data Access section in the Quick Start Guide.
+Please see the Google Cloud Project Setup and Data Access section on the Getting Started with Analysis page.

 The connection between your Google Cloud Project (whether it is an ISB-CGC sponsored and funded project or your own personal project) and the ISB-CGC is your Google identity (also referred to as your “user credentials”).